Module 1

 1. Bot Initialization

-makeTownsBot() creates your bot using credentials from .env and registers your slash commands.
+makeTownsBot() creates your bot using base64-encoded credentials from .env and sets up the webhook server.

 Command Definitions src/commands.ts